Sritattvanidhi

-The Sritattvanidhi ("The Illustrious Treasure of Realities") is a treatise written in the 19th century in the Mysore Palace, Karnataka on the iconography and iconometry of divine figures in South India.
+The Sritattvanidhi ("The Illustrious Treasure of Realities") is a treatise written in the 19th century in the Kannada language in the Mysore Palace, Karnataka on the iconography and iconometry of divine figures in South India.
 One of its sections includes instructions for, and illustrations of, 122 hatha yoga postures.

 Authorship

 The Sritattvanidhi is attributed to the then Maharaja of Mysore, Krishnaraja Woḍeyar III (b.
-1794 - d.
+1794–d.
 1868).
 The Maharaja was a great patron of art and learning, and was himself a scholar and writer.
 Around 50 works are ascribed to him.
 The first page of the Sritattvanidhi attributes authorship of the work to the Maharaja himself:

 May the work Sri Tattvanidi, which is illustrated and contains secrets of mantras and which is authored by King Sri Krishna Raja Kamteerava, be written without any obstacle.
 Beginning of Shaktinidhi.

 Martin-Dubost's review of the history of this work says that the Maharaja funded an effort to put together in one work all available information concerning the iconography and iconometry of divine figures in South India.
 He asked that a vast treatise be written, which he then had illustrated by miniaturists from his palace.